 3. After the 1st coat I let it sit for an hour and then came back to paint the second coat.
 Then I let it sit over night to dry.
 The next day I peeled of all the FrogTape and I swear I heard angels singing!

 Isn’t it AMAZING!?!
 I seriously couldn’t believe how much better it looked!
 Let me just remind you of how far we came in just 1 day, and only a couple hours of work.

 Isn’t it amazing how much brighter the room is now!?
+What a difference this easy makeover made in our bathroom!
 THANK YOU Rust-Oleum Tub and Tile Transformation!!!

 Here’s a little video which shows the before and after, talks about the durability and how it’s holding up after a month of use and cleaning!